What is Sharpe Ratio?

 The higher the Sharpe ratio, the greater a portfolio’s risk-adjusted return, and thus, the better the investment.

 Sharpe ratios above 1.0 are generally considered “acceptable” by most investors, as the portfolio offers excess returns relative to its risk.
 Conversely, Sharpe ratios below 1.0 are considered “bad”, as returns do not justify the volatility.
 A ratio higher than 2.0 is “very good”, while a ratio of 3.0 or higher is considered “excellent”.
-Nevertheless, Sharpe ratios cannot be taken at face value, but should be used for comparing portfolios relative to their peers to determine its adequacy.
+Nevertheless, Sharpe ratios cannot be taken at face value, but should be used in comparing the relative risk-adjusted returns for different investment portfolios.

 A negative Sharpe ratio may be due to the risk-free rate being greater than the portfolio’s return, or that the portfolio's return is simply expected to be negative.